-Millions of Americans are looking for their second stimulus payment.
+Millions of Americans are looking for their third stimulus payment.
 Some may have to wait a little longer than others.
 Here are some frequently asked questions that may help ease your mind as you wait for your payment.

 How much will I get?

 Under the American Rescue Plan, every eligible person will receive a $1,400 third stimulus check "base amount."
 For married couples that file a joint tax return, the base amount is $2,800.
 Then, for each dependent in your family (which includes not only children, but for the first time, adult dependents as well), an additional $1,400 will be tacked on.